A professional, confidential and free service available to all students at MTU Kerry Campus.

 - Ambulance / Gardai / Fire Services: 999 or 112

 - A&E: Kerry University Hospital (KUH) : +353 (0) 66 7126222

 - Samaritans: 116 123

 - Kerry rape & Sexual Abuse Centre 1800 633 3333

 Online resources at this time:

-The service is currently run by a professionally trained psychologist who has worked as a psychologist both here and abroad.
-She is used to working with people with a wide range of personal issues and from a range of different cultures/backgrounds.
+The service is run by a Chartered psychologist with a specialism in psychotherapy.
+She has worked both here and abroad with people presenting a wide range of personal issues and from a range of different cultures/backgrounds.